numisveinsson/SeqSeg/README.md

 -`stop`: This argument specifies where to stop in the list of testing samples.
 The default value is -1, which usually means to process all samples until the end of the list.

 Data directory: Assumes the following structure:
+- Directory
     - images
     - centerlines (if applicable)
     - truths (if applicable)
+    - test_data.json (if applicable)

 SeqSeg requires a seed point for initialization.
 This can be given by either:
 - test.json file: located in data directory (see sample under data)
 - centerline: if centerlines are given, we initialize using the first points of the centerline
 - cardiac mesh: then the aortic valve must be labeled as Region 8 and LV 7